ceramicskate0/SWELF/README.md

       Logname '=' EventID Number (if 1st run '1' can be used)

-      WARNING: Only change to number if you wish to have app rescan logs from begining.
+      WARNING: Only change to number if you wish to have app rescan logs from beginning.
       NOTE: If you forget to add the log here and you want to search it never fear app will handle it for you :)

 --------------------------------------------------------------------------------